Research how frequent MAC spoofing failures are

 - 79fe8738f67f21754f0bfe12afa720d5: same machine, same failure

 So yeah, these failures are very rare.
-Pretty much ever happen on embedded eth.
-Happen on a common Wi-Fi USB adapter and a couple of uncommon embedded interfaces.
+Pretty much never happens on embedded eth.
+Happens on a common Wi-Fi USB adapter and a couple of uncommon embedded interfaces.

 To put this in perspective, I think they are tons more Wi-Fi interfaces that don't work at all in Tails and people with such hardware are left currently with no notification whatsoever.
 If we want to improve notifications for broken Wi-Fi in Tails we should work on these interfaces that don't work at all in priority.